Skip to main content

 “In the end, we will remember not the words of our enemies, but the silence of our friends.” — Dr. Martin Luther King Jr.

-Skylight supports an environment of respectful communication, and we strongly encourage you to speak up immediately if you witness or become aware of exclusionary communication.
-We recognize that this can be uncomfortable for some people.
-Nonetheless, we ask you to take on that discomfort.
+Skylight supports a culture of respectful communication.
+We encourage you to speak up promptly if you witness or become aware of exclusionary or harassing language.
+We recognize that speaking up can be uncomfortable, but we believe this step is essential to maintaining a supportive and equitable environment.

-If you perceive a violation of Skylight’s Code of Conduct or this Intentional Communications Policy, regardless of the speaker’s intent, it’s important that you feel empowered to speak up in the moment, even if the violation doesn’t impact you directly.
+If you perceive a violation of Skylight’s Code of Conduct or this Intentional Communications Policy — regardless of the speaker’s intent — we want you to feel empowered to speak up, even if the violation doesn’t affect you directly.

 Future changes